VanqCoding/VanqCoding/README.md

 # Hi there! 👋

-I'm Telmen, an aspiring Junior Software Engineer from Winterthur, Switzerland.
+I'm Telmen, an aspiring Junior Software Engineer from Switzerland.

 ## 🔧 Technologies & Tools